joyeusenoelle/GuideToMastodon/README.md

 ## How can I back up my Mastodon account?

 [Alex Schroeder](https://octodon.social/@kensanata) has an excellent [Mastodon Archiver](https://github.com/kensanata/mastodon-backup/) that will help you back up your account and much more.

+## Weird, my server doesn't have a bunch of these features.

+You might not be on Mastodon!
+The Fediverse - the vast collection of servers connected by the ActivityPub/OStatus protocol - has a lot of different kinds of servers on it.
+Your server might be running Pleroma, Misskey, GNU Social, or something else!
+Unfortunately, I don't know much about them, so you'll have to ask their users for a getting-started guide like this one.

 ## I have other questions.